Weights and balances

 example, originally weighed exactly one pound.)
 With so much of our

 world driven by weight, accurate ways of weighing are very important.
-Let's take a closer look at the world of weight!
+But what is weight, exactly, and how do you measure it in practice?
+Let's take a closer look!

 Before we go any further, let's be clear about the difference between weight and mass.